-Under current European regulations, chemical recycling (CR)5 is the only route capable of "at-scale" processing of flexible plastic packaging and other mixed, degraded or contaminated PE/PP streams into pure PP or PE suitable for use in new food-grade plastic - a circular system for high-quality materials.
+Under current European regulations, pyrolysis-based chemical recycling (Py-CR)5 is currently the only route capable of "at-scale"6 processing of flexible plastic packaging and other mixed, degraded or contaminated PE/PP streams into pure PP or PE suitable for use in new food-grade plastic - a circular system for high-quality materials.
 Current (mechanical) recycling systems can recycle some post-consumer flexible plastic packaging, but their recycled material outputs generally have fewer applications, lower value, and cannot be used in food-grade packaging.

-This paper provides a shared vision for pyrolysis-based CR in a circular economy, and a shared set of principles that we believe provide guidance for the positive development of CR.
-It is intended to aid alignment between diverse stakeholders, from policy makers to technology providers, petrochemical players and NGOs.
-The paper does not provide an in-depth review of technologies, or offer an evidence assessment of CR's feasibility, although brief technical background and definitions can be found in the Appendix.
+This paper provides a shared vision for Py-CR in a circular economy, and a shared set of principles that we believe provide guidance for the positive development of Py-CR.
+It is intended to aide alignment between diverse stakeholders, from policy makers to technology providers, petrochemical players and NGOs.
+The paper does not provide an in-depth review of technologies, or offer an evidence assessment of Py-CR's feasibility, although a brief technical background and definitions can be found in Appendix 2.
 The vision is based on our current knowledge, and we are continuing our work to verify the feasibility of the technology and system adhering to our principles.
 The positions stated in this paper are subject to change as new information about the technology emerges over time.

-Although none of the underlying technologies used for CR are new, there is increasing interest in their application as potential solutions to complement mechanical recycling and build a circular economy for plastics.
+Although none of the underlying technologies used for Py-CR are new, there is increasing interest in their application as potential solutions to complement mechanical recycling and build a circular economy for plastics.
+Despite interest in Py-CR, the CGF members continue to support the development of mechanical recycling of food contact approved plastics in future.